travlr-archived/CodeDepot/README.rst

 	 * Angie's List
 	 * Amazon Home Services

-WorkSource is a proposal for a open governence, decentralized, peer to peer marketplace for end-users to hire freelancers.
+WorkSource is a proposal for a open governance, decentralized, peer to peer marketplace for end-users to hire freelancers.
 It will employ modern cutting edge technology for monetization, accounting, reputation, contractual obligation and